Artificial Sweeteners

 • Digestion: Neotame is metabolized by the body into its constituent parts and is eliminated.

 • Toxicity: Neotame is considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 It has been extensively studied for safety and has not been found to have carcinogenic or other harmful effects.
+Limited specific data; potential similar risks to aspartame by chemical similarity.

 • Common Foods: Neotame is found in a variety of products, including diet sodas, beverages, desserts, and tabletop sweeteners.